SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

-This is the  message `printOn:` that is responsible to provide a textual representation of the message receiver.
+This is the message `printOn:` that is responsible for providing a textual representation of the message receiver.
 By default, it just prints the name of the class prefixed with `'a'` or `'an'`.
 So we will enhance the `printOn:` method of the `Die` class to provide more information.
 Here we simply add the number of faces surrounded by parenthesis.
-The `printOn:` message is sent with a stream as argument.
+The `printOn:` message is sent with a stream as an argument.
 It is in this stream that we should add information.
-We use the message `nextPutAll:` to add a number of characters to the stream.
+We use the message `nextPutAll:` to add several characters to the stream.
 We concatenate the characters to compose `()` using the message `,` comma defined on collections (and that concatenate collections and strings).

 ```
 Die >> printOn: aStream